martygrant/uwsgamedevbot/README.md

 Set up your environment:

 1. Create a new file in the root of the repo directory called `.env`
-    1. If you struggle doing this on Windows, you can just open a text editor window and do `Save As...`, then save it into the root of your project folder.
+    1. If you struggle doing this on Windows, you can just open a text editor window and do `Save As...`, then save it into the root of your project folder with the name `.env`.
 1. Paste the following text into that file, then save it:

 ```bash